svigneau/r4ds-lc-2021-05/index.md

 #### Sign-up

 To join this learning circle, sign-up on the P2PU website is mandatory.
-The sign-up link is [here](https://learningcircles.p2pu.org/en/signup/online-1544/).
+The sign-up form is [here](https://learningcircles.p2pu.org/en/signup/online-1544/).
 Each meeting will build on the previous ones, so participants are asked to attend every meeting or work on their own the sections they may miss.

 <br>